 If you cannot provide a dog with frequent and vigorous exercise, this may not be the breed for you.

-(Keep in mind, these are just averages based on data from all customer premiums.
-Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average — get a quote here!)
+(Keep in mind that these are just averages based on data from all customer premiums.)
+Your pet's age and location will heavily affect your monthly price, and your pet's premium may differ from the average.
+Learn more about insuring your Shepherd.

 German Shepherd Health Conditions

 Compared to many other purebred dogs, German Shepherds are quite healthy.
 There are some common health conditions to look out for, though.

 Hip dysplasia and elbow dysplasia commonly afflict German Shepherds.
 Dysplasia is when the ball and socket don't develop or fit together properly; instead of sliding smoothly like they're supposed to, they rub and grind.
 The joint then starts to deteriorate and ultimately becomes less functional.
 A responsible German Shepherd breeder will conduct hip and elbow evaluations and make sure any dogs suffering from these conditions are not bred.
 In 2022, ManyPets received German Shepherd claims for hip/elbow dysplasia that ran as high as about $630.
 This may sound like a lot, but it’s actually somewhat low.
 In many cases, owners will manage hip dysplasia with nothing more than pain medication — but the price can be much higher if surgery is necessary.
 In fact, surgeries for dysplasia often cost $3,500 or more — and that’s per hip or elbow.

 Gastric dilatation-volvulus — commonly known as bloat — is another common condition in German Shepherds.
 Bloat involves a dangerous abdomen swelling and is often associated with excessive or rapid eating.
 (German Shepherds like to eat with gusto and may not always know how to pace themselves.
 So make sure you don’t feed them too much or subject them to irregular feeding schedules.)